David L Owen, Owner of Owen Funeral Homes

 As a mortuary school student, he found afternoon and evening work at the Owen Funeral Home on Dixie Highway.
 There he learned how to keep up in a high-volume firm, learned some very valuable lessons, and gained powerful insight from the directors and staff there… as well as a life-long respect for David, the Owen family, and the mission that Bird and Edith believed in from the genesis of the funeral home.

 Since becoming a licensed Funeral Director and Embalmer in 2001, Toby’s career has been filled with colorful people and opportunities.
-Having worked in the funeral industry for many years, he has established himself as a leader and a visionary; often referred to as the Michael Jordan of the funeral business!
+Having worked in the funeral industry for many years, he has established himself as a leader and a visionary.

 Although he was born and raised in the Paducah, Kentucky area, Toby calls Louisville “home.”
 He is a Kentucky Colonel and the proud father of a beautiful little girl.
 In his spare time, he enjoys writing and playing music and shopping at local thrift stores, boutiques and record shops.